 The Mayor’s Office will share all applications with the Educational Nominating Panel for consideration.

 Due to the ongoing Covid-19 pandemic, all applications will be collected virtually.
 Individuals who are interested in applying to the Board of Education can do so using this online form which is also available at bit.ly/BOEapplication.
-The deadline for applications is Thursday, December 3, 2020.
+The deadline for applications is Sunday, December 6 at 11:59 pm.

 Attend the Board of Education Nominating Panel meeting or submit a comment